dwf/scipy-website/source/building/macosx.rst

 The filename of the resulting disk image (usually somewhere in ``/tmp``) will be printed upon completion.

-On Mac OS X 10.6, the System Python is 64-bit.
+On Mac OS X 10.6 and later, the System Python is 64-bit.
+On 10.5 and earlier, the System Python is 32-bit.

 You can check what version of Python is accessible at the command line using the command